 Main Muscles Worked In RDL

-The Romanian Deadlift or RDL for short, is a very effective and a great muscle building exercise which works both on your lower back muscles, but more significantly and primary used muscles when it comes to this exercise, are your hamstrings.
+The Romanian Deadlift or RDL for short is a very effective and a great muscle building exercise which works both on your lower back muscles, but more significantly and primarily used muscles when it comes to this exercise, are your hamstrings.